 Image Credit: Simon Bratt / Shutterstock.com

 A person with hypothermia will often manifest several or all of the following symptoms:

 - Slow breathing or heart rate

-- Physical responses – these include shivering, the appearance of goosebumps on the skin and the closure of skin blood vessels, to shunt blood to the core.
-This helps to keep vital functions running.
+In addition, the body will initiate certain physical responses to protect itself against the cold.
+These physical responses can include shivering, the development of goosebumps on the skin, and closure of skin blood vessels to shunt blood to the core.
+Taken together, these physical responses help to keep vital bodily functions running.
 Stress hormones are also released to burn more heat and warm the body.

-- The old have reduced subcutaneous fat and therefore less natural insulation against the cold.
-They also have slower metabolism, sense colder temperatures less well because their skin has less nerve endings and often suffer social isolation, which makes it easier for them to drift into hypothermia without anyone noticing
+Comparatively, older individuals often have reduced subcutaneous fat; therefore, there is less natural insulation against the cold.
+Individuals of older age also tend to have a slower metabolism and are less able to sense colder temperatures well because their skin has fewer nerve endings.
+Additionally, older individuals often suffer from social isolation, which makes it easier for them to drift into hypothermia without anyone noticing.

 - Poor nutrition

-- Drunkenness – alcohol dilates the skin vessels, increasing heat loss through the skin
+- Alcohol consumption dilates the skin vessels, which increases heat loss through the skin

 - Any condition which reduces the metabolic rate